Necrotex/Artifact/readme.md

 + Storage management ( Sessions, ...)
 + Cacheing( Magic Caching, mcached, file cache, ... )
 + Events

+### Requirements
+The only requirement is __PHP__ __5.4+__.
+Artifact uses many of the new PHP features like closures, namespaces and late static binding so this won't work on older configurations.
+Sorry.

 ### How to use
 Just include __bootstrap.php__ an you are ready to go.